“Without a doubt, independent filmmaker Eric Stanze is one of the more seasoned and exciting storytellers working today.”

 Stanze directed, wrote, and edited ICE FROM THE SUN, which won Best Horror / Experimental Feature at the 2003 New York International Independent Film And Video Festival.

-Eric Stanze writes for FEARnet.com, one of the biggest horror film websites in the world.
-In addition to his articles, he contributes a weekly blog called “Surviving Cinema” which is a permanent fixture on the site.
+From October of 2007 through April of 2014, Eric Stanze wrote for FEARnet.com, one of the biggest horror film websites in the world.
+In addition to his articles, he contributed a weekly blog called “Surviving Cinema” which was a permanent fixture on the site.

-Stanze occasionally writes for other film websites as well, and has contributed to books about independent filmmaking.
+Stanze occasionally writes for other film websites, and has contributed to books about independent filmmaking.